glowkeeper/Enervator/docs/paper/enervator.md

 ## The Design of Enervator

-[Enervator](https://github.com/glowkeeper/Enervator) is a cryptocurrency that incentivises energy efficiency.
+[Enervator](https://github.com/glowkeeper/Enervator) is an Ethereum-based cryptocurrency that incentivises energy efficiency.
 It does so by making its value inversely proportional to consumption.
 Figure 1 outlines the idea and below describes the processes involved.

 ![Figure 1: A Use Case for Enervator](images/enervatorUseCaseDiagram.png)